-I am an Economist at the Federal Reserve Bank of St. Louis and I teach a Washington University in St. Louis.
+I am an Economist at the Federal Reserve Bank of St. Louis and I teach at Washington University in St. Louis.
 I concentrate primarily on macroeconomics and labor economics and generally welcome a chance to get geeky with computation.

 For my life story in easily digestible sentence fragments, see my CV

-- Long Term Unemployment: Attached and Mismatched?
-Draft, Slides
+- Long Term Unemployment: Attached and Mismatched? <IN REVISION>

 - Occupational Switching and Self-Discovery in the Labor Market (with Fatih Guvenen, Burhan Kuruscu and Satoshi Tanaka)

 - Occupational Hazards and Social Disability Insurance (with Amanda M Michaud) <SUBMITTED> Draft, Slides